 In most American cities, it can be hard to live off just a Social Security check.
 For 2022, the average monthly Social Security benefit for retirees is just $1,623.10.
 That doesn’t leave a lot of breathing room when the average monthly costs for groceries and healthcare in the U.S. clock in at $411.83 and $431.42 respectively.
-Although benefits will likely jump significantly in 2023, so too will costs, as inflation has been running at an 8-9% clip for much of the summer of 2022.
+Although benefits will likely jump significantly in 2023, so too will costs, as inflation hasn’t showed signs of slowing down just yet.

 But if you’re looking to live only on Social Security to cover your basic needs, there are three cities in Arizona that have you covered.
 GOBankingRates used data from a number of government and industry sources — such as the Social Security Administration, Department of Labor, Bureau of Labor Statistics and the Department of Housing and Urban Development — to identify Arizona cities that had both a low overall cost of living and a good quality of life, according to livability scores provided by AreaVibes.

 Seniors have flocked to these destinations in the Valley of the Sun, as the 65-and-older population in each city is well above the national average of 16%.
 If you’re looking to live off just your Social Security check in Arizona, here are your best options.

 Sierra Vista’s high livability score of 79 goes a long way toward putting the city on the “best for Social Security” list, but so too do its low costs.
 The average one-bedroom rent in the city for 2022 is just $690, and groceries cost about 4.6% less than the national average.